Skip to main content

 In SwingVantage Motion Lab

-SwingVantage is built around distinguishing root cause from symptom rather than simply cataloging every visible issue — its recommendations aim at the earliest reliable cause in the sequence, consistent with the product's "one fix" philosophy rather than a long list of surface-level observations.
+SwingVantage is built around distinguishing root cause from symptom rather than simply cataloging every visible issue.
+This means its advice aim at the earliest reliable cause in the sequence, consistent with the product's "one fix" philosophy rather than a long list of surface-level observations.

 Related guides & benchmarks